EXCEPTION(tcp_error): Request could not be handled with HTTP/2 Proxy

 Cause

 This issue can occur when communicating with web servers that partially support HTTP/2.
-In these scenarios, they start the connection using HTTP/2 but request a downgrade to HTTP/1.1 for some requests.
-For instance, servers like IIS don't support auth (and possibly other cases) over HTTP/2.
+In these scenarios, they start the connection using HTTP/2 but there is a request to downgrade to HTTP/1.1.
+For instance, servers, such as, IIS do not support authentication (and possibly other cases) over HTTP/2.
 They may send back a RST_STREAM frame with error code HTTP_1_1_REQUIRED, which indicates that the client should retry over HTTP/1.1.
-The proxy currently translates any received upstream RST_STREAM to a pseudo socket close; so the HTTP proxy just sees this as a generic tcp_error and generates a 503 exception page, and the client browser doesn't know why it failed.
+The proxy currently translates any received upstream RST_STREAM to a pseudo socket close; so the HTTP proxy just sees this as a generic tcp_error and generates a 503 exception page and the client browser doesn't know why it failed.

 Web Browsers such as Chromium and Mozilla have added support for this downgrade mechanism whereby they will re-issue requests over HTTP/1.1 when receiving the HTTP_1_1_REQUIRED error code.